 A) Mediations require less time.
 Arbitrations require reading the papers and writing a decision.
 However, it doesn’t take that long to read the papers, and arbitrators charge for any extra time involved.
 We have always been charged for additional time and we don’t care how much is charged if we get a fair decision.

-Review of Hon.
-Larry Schachner Decision Shows Why We’re Done With Arbitration
+Review of the Judge Larry Schachner Decision Shows Why We’re Done With Arbitration

 This arbitration was at National Arbitration and Mediation (NAM) using arbitrator Larry Schachner (formerly Justice Larry Schachner of The Bronx Supreme Court).